-Luckily, the African violets are beautiful houseplants that many homeowners enjoy—and the biggest perk is that they are totally safe for dogs and cats.
+Luckily, the African violets (Saintpaulia species) are beautiful houseplants that many homeowners enjoy—and the biggest perk is that they are totally safe for dogs and cats.
 But let’s talk a little more on the topic and go over some creative ideas on how to keep your African violets and feline fangs separate.

-African Violets are Non-Poisonous to Cats
+African Violets Are Non-Poisonous to Cats

 If your cat doesn’t leave your plant alone, they might get a mouthful when your back is turned—you know how persistent your cat can be.
 If your cat vacuumed down a flower or two, you can relax.
 It’s completely fine—African violets are as mild as they are beautiful.

 According to the ASPCA, African violets are non-toxic to cats, dogs, and horses!

 Whenever your cat eats food outside of their main diet, it is always a risk that it will cause digestive upset or some mild diarrhea, but any dramatic signs are doubtful.